apache/flink-web/faq.md

 Bounded streams are often more efficient to process than unbounded streams.
 Processing unbounded streams of events in (near) real-time requires the system to be able to immediately act on events and to produce intermediate results (often with low latency).
-Processing bounded streams usually does not require to produce low latency results, because the data is a while old anyway (in relative terms).
+Processing bounded streams usually does not require producing low latency results, because the data is a while old anyway (in relative terms).
 That allows Flink to process the data in a simple and more efficient way.

 The *DataStream* API captures the continuous processing of unbounded and bounded streams, with a model that supports